-It’s a common concern to watch young kids eat mud, chalks, plaster from wall, sand and other such dirt or rather ‘inedible items’.
-We are aware that such stuffs house bountiful of harmful bacteria, virus, worms and other parasites.
+It’s a common concern among parents to witness their toddlers eat mud, chalks, plaster from wall, sand and other such dirt or rather ‘inedible items’.
+We are aware that such stuff houses a bountiful amount of harmful bacteria, viruses, worms and other parasites.
 No matter how hard you try to explain, the warning will fall on deaf ears.
-Your child may start putting things in mouth when no one is looking.
-You are worried to the core about toxins and bacteria affecting your kid, whilst your child relishes the taste.
-Read below to find out why kids eat dirt and how can you prevent this.
+Your toddler may start putting things in their mouth when no one is looking.
+You are worried to the core about toxins and bacteria affecting your toddler, whilst your toddler relishes the taste.
+Read below to find out why toddlers eat dirt and how you can prevent this.

-The kids develop irresistible urge to eat these inedible items.
-Pica is quite common in young kids up to the age of 6 and also in pregnant women.
-For kids, this may be an indicator of developmental disorders such as mental retardation or autism.
+The toddlers develop an irresistible urge to eat these inedible items.
+Pica is quite common in young children up to the age of 6 and also in pregnant women.
+For toddlers, this may be an indicator of developmental disorders such as autism.

-Kids tend to put various non food items in their mouths, owing to their curiosity and exploring nature.
-However, a kid with Pica would actually tend to have cravings for non food items, which other kids would outgrow with time and age.
+Toddlers tend to put various non-food items in their mouths, owing to their curiosity and exploring nature.
+However, a toddler with Pica would actually tend to have cravings for non-food items, which other toddlers would outgrow with time and age.
 Between the ages of 1-6 years, 10% to 30% of kids are likely to develop this eating disorder.

 The word pica has been derived from the Latin name of a magpie – which is widely known for its strange eating behavior.
 Pica has been found to be most common in children who have some kind of disability in development – autism, retardation, or even a brain injury.
-Not only kids, Pica can also be a problem for pregnant women and those with epilepsy.
+Not only toddlers, Pica can also be a problem for pregnant women and those with epilepsy.

 Eating inedible stuff such as hair, sand or bird dropping may lead to gastrointestinal problems.
 There is an increased risk of such stuff blocking and harming the intestines.
-Nowadays, the soil is chemically contaminated, sprayed with insecticides and pesticides, loaded with bacteria even those from manure and sewage along with pet feces and worms.
-It may lead to various infections and even food poisoning.
+Nowadays, the soil is chemically contaminated as it is sprayed with insecticides and pesticides, loaded with bacteria, pet feces and worms.
+It may lead to various infections and even food poisoning in the toddler.
 Continuous ingestion may lead to constipation, abdominal pain, vomiting, loss of appetite and diarrhea.